fygar256/bi/README.md

     bi has Scripting functionality.
     bi sctipt is named 'file.bi'.
 The command line synopsis of specificaton of script file is like that: 'bi [-v] -s file.bi targetfile'

+Speed up
+    If you need for bi to be higher speed, you can compile bi.py with pyinstaller like this: pyinstaller --onefile bi.py

 ★Attention